fps697608/AWS-ECS-Workshop/README.md

 * Wait EC2 instance status – 0 of 13 complete.

-### Exam your Resource
+### Exam the Resource

 * In the **AWS Management Console**, on the **service** menu, click **EC2**.

 * Click Instance, select **ECS Instance-EC2ContainerService-default** instance.

-* On the **Description** tab in the lower pane, copy the **IPv4 Public IP** to your clipboard.
+* On the **Description** tab in the lower pane, copy the **IPv4 Public IP** to the clipboard.

-* Open a new browser tab, paste the IP address from your clipboard and hit Enter.
+* Open a new browser tab, paste the IP address from the clipboard and hit Enter.
 The Container should appear.

-* In the browser, you will see:
+* In the browser, we should be able to see:

-	*Hello World!*
+	**_Hello World!_**

 ## Conclusion

 Congratulations!
-You now have learned how to:
+We now have learned how to:

 * Setup a Docker engine.
 * Create a container repository.
 * Tag and push image to Amazon ECR.
+* Run image on Amazon ECS.